-Brewer is considered one of the top recruiters in the country and is responsible for the Charlotte area in North Carolina.
-Last season, he helped the Tar Heels land highly-coveted Elijah Hood and Bentley Spain from the Queen City.
+In addition to his coaching ability, Brewer is considered one of the top recruiters in the country and is responsible for the Charlotte region, one of the most fertile recruiting areas in the country.

 Brewer returned to UNC after serving one season as the associate head coach at Mississippi in 2011.
 Brewer was the lone assistant coach who remained on the Mississippi staff after Houston Nutt was dismissed at the end of the year.
 He headed up a transition team and had been asked to remain on the new Ole Miss staff.

 Brewer is coaching with Fedora for the second time in his career.
 The two were on Mike Gundy’s Oklahoma State offensive staff for three years from 2005-07.

 Brewer spent six seasons (2005-10) at Oklahoma State and served in various capacities, including as co-offensive coordinator, passing game coordinator, receivers coach and quarterbacks coach.
 His term in Stillwater included five bowl appearances and the program’s first Big 12 South Championship in 2010.